The drift W1 is a new line of electronic skates from Segway. (Yes, THAT Segway.)

 The very first thing that is going to be a pain is learning where to ride your skates.
 Segway says that they work on smooth surfaces.
 However, they also say that you should avoid bumps, uneven roads, paved surfaces, motorways, highways, deep slopes, and puddles.

 So it sounds like you shouldn’t even be riding these on the sidewalk.
 With that said, it makes me wonder if these skates tough enough to withstand the test of time?
-Here are some of the thoughts and comments of the customers who use their product (Segway miniLITE) before.

 Also, they only have a 45-minute battery life.
 This means that wherever you ride them you won’t even be riding them for an hour for you have to charge them again.
 So you probably shouldn’t be taking these very far away from your home or workplace.